Dexter Lawrence Among 3 Clemson Players with Failed Drug Tests for Ostarine

 Multiple Clemson Tigers players failed drug tests with Saturday's College Football Playoff matchup with Notre Dame looming.

-Head coach Dabo Swinney told reporters Monday that defensive tackle Dexter Lawrence, offensive lineman Zach Giella and tight end Braden Galloway failed the tests due to the presence of ostarine, which is a banned substance under the United States Anti-Doping Agency's guidelines.
+Head coach Dabo Swinney told reporters Monday that defensive tackle Dexter Lawrence, offensive lineman Zach Giella and tight end Braden Galloway failed the tests due to the presence of a "sliver" of ostarine, which is a banned substance under the United States Anti-Doping Agency's guidelines.

 Jori Epstein of USA Today noted there will be "more clarity to come with B sample later in week."